junting-huang/fws_speed_grading/README.md

 # Speed Grader
-This is a simple web application that generates written comments based on customized grading rubrics.
+This is a web application that generates written comments based on customized grading rubrics.
 To run the application, select the "speed_grader.ipynb" file and click "Open in Colab."
 Run the cell and follow its instructions.

 ## File List